Civale wins 10th, Indians deal O’s 18th straight road loss

 César Hernández had a two-run triple and Ramírez had two hits and scored twice for the Indians, who moved a season-best nine games over .500.
 Cleveland seized control 6-3 in the third inning by scoring five runs off Keegan Akin (0-2).

 The Orioles matched the eighth-longest road losing streak in major league history and are approaching the record of 22, shared by the 1943 Philadelphia Athletics and 1963 New York Mets.
-Arizona has lost 21 straight road games heading into Wednesday night’s game against San Francisco.
+Arizona has lost 21 straight road games heading into its Wednesday night game against San Francisco.

+“We had 12 hits and scored seven runs, but we just had one bad inning,” Baltimore manager Brandon Hyde said.
+“Sometimes, that’s the way it happens.
+We came back and answered, but not enough.”

 Civale (10-2) allowed five runs in five innings, striking out two.
 Emmanuel Clase worked the ninth for his 11th save.
 Bryan Shaw, James Karinchak and Clase retired the final eight Baltimore batters.